gofore/angular-basic-training/setup/README.md

 - [Node.js (at least version 4 or 5) & npm](https://nodejs.org/)
 - [git](http://git-scm.com/)

-Please make sure that the following commands success on command line:
+Please, make sure that the applications are installed correctly.
+Example of a valid setup:

 ```shell
 > node --version